Maserati has confirmed it is working on a limited-run supercar fitted with a manual gearbox – as first reported by Autocar a year ago.

-Speaking to Autocar at the Goodwood Festival of Speed earlier this month, Santo Ficili, who is CEO of both marques, said: “We have infinite possibilities to customise products for our customers, for the entire range of Maserati.
+Speaking to Autocar at last year's Goodwood Festival of Speed, Santo Ficili, who is CEO of both marques, said: “We have infinite possibilities to customise products for our customers, for the entire range of Maserati.
 I’m imagining to do something like we did in the past, also considering Alfa Romeo.”

 Ficili referenced previous collaborations between the two firms, highlighting that the Alfa Romeo 8C Competizione was based on the previous Maserati Granturismo and built alongside that car at Maserati’s plant in Modena, where the later 4C sports coupé was also produced.